 At any rate, it's a pretty good, little movie.
 It is also a very pure slasher film, in that it follows all the "rules" and stays very true to the elements of a traditional 80s slasher film.
 It's got a simple but effective concept, good lines, a nice look, some creative kills and Linnea Quigley, But one thing it does a little different than the norm is follow the killer for the entire film, rather than giving us the standard "good girl" protagonist.
 Eventually, our heroes turn out to be a pair of nuns who've known the killer since he was a little boy, including the very stern and downright frightening Mother Superior, excellently played by Lilyan Chauvin.
 Most of the film plays it pretty safe, and while well executed, doesn't try to stand out from its peers; and in the long run it's a little too much of a generic slasher to be really great.
 But the fact that it's so well crafted from at least some of the performances to the music that have kept it popular among horror fans for decades.

-At this point, just don't get your hopes up about a restored uncut Silent Night until you're watching that footage with your own eyes.
-But Scream have done something a little interesting here and decided to give us two discs with both cuts.
-That way, you can watch the edited Theatrical cut in 100% 4k quality without the seams and dupey inserts.
+Scream also made the interesting decision to give us two discs with both cuts.
+That way, you can watch the edited theatrical cut in 4k quality without the seams and dupey inserts.
 But the theatrical cut is really gutted.
 It's about six minutes difference, and frankly, more than half of the movie's highlights.
 So if you really wanna watch the theatrical cut, you do you.
-But for me and most fans, Silent Night, Deadly Night is still a composite cut.
+But for me and most fans, Silent Night, Deadly Night is likely going to be a composite cut for now and forever... something only further reiterated by Scream's latest 2024 release, which gives the film an updated 4k scan on a proper UHD disc.
+But more frustratingly, not only do they still not have the elements to restore the unrated footage - which fair enough, I think we all expected - but they haven't even put the composite cut on UHD, only the theatrical!
+So, basically, we're expected to buy a UHD and only watch the included unrated BD (which does, for the record, utilize the new scan), or the crap censored version.
+Why, Scream Factory, why?!?

-Maybe the only reason I can think of to hang onto the AB blu-ray is if you're a big surround mix lover, because the bumped the DVD's old mono track up to a Dolby TrueHD 5.1.
+Maybe the only reason I can think of to hang onto the AB blu-ray is if you're a big surround mix lover, because they bumped the DVD's old mono track up to a Dolby TrueHD 5.1.
 But frankly, it wasn't much.
 It was still kind of flat and basically like the movie's always sounded.
-Scream Factory has dumped the 5.1 and gone back to a purist DTS-HD mono (in 2.0, of course).
-But I'm a little surprised they didn't throw in both for those fans who've gotta have that 5.1; but I don't miss it and I'm glad to have the mono back, now in HD, the best audio option yet.
-Oh, and both blus do have optional subs (AB even has Spanish, too).
+And, of course, it's revisionist.
+Scream Factory has dumped the 5.1 and gone back to a purist DTS-HD mono (in 2.0, of course) on both the 2017 and 2024 releases.
+I'm a little surprised they didn't throw in both for those fans who've gotta have that 5.1; but I don't miss it and far more pleased to have the mono back, now in HD, the best audio option yet.
+Oh, and every release except the DVD does have optional subs (AB even has Spanish, too).

 But if you're on the fence about double-dipping with the same old SD insert footage, consider the extras.
 Like I said, the DVDs came up short: essentially just an audio interview with director Charles E. Sellier, Jr. It was good, but just one non-video interview.
 Well, there was also an insert/ booklet with notes, a stills gallery and "Santa's Stocking of Outrage" which sounds awesome but was really just another gallery, this time of quotes from protestors.
 Even the trailer or the notorious TV commercial would've been nice, but nope.
 Just coal in that stocking.